wmo-im/wis2box-training/documentation/docs/index.md

 This training covers a wide range of topics (install/setup/configuration, publishing/downloading data, etc.).

+## Navigation

-Please see the left hand navigation for the table of contents.
+The left hand navigation provides a table of contents for the entire training.

+The right hand navigation provides a table of concents for a specific page.

 ## Prerequisites